 The W—- [addressed to my parents]

 I am writing this letter in the up most sincerity and apology.
-It is regarding the instance with me and Shannon.
+It is regarding the instance with me and S——.
 I can’t begin to tell you all how sorry that I truly am.
 I will never be able to tell you how sorry I am and how I regret what I did.
-I feel I would give my life in return to restore or erase Shannon’s memory of what happened.
+I feel I would give my life in return to restore or erase S——‘s memory of what happened.
 [Sounds good so far, right?
 Or does it?
 Note that he never actually says he is sorry.
 He says he “can’t tell” my family how “sorry” he is.
-He would give his “life,” but years later he named his child “Shannon.”
+He would give his “life,” but years later he named his child “S——.”
 The person who wrote this knew exactly what he was doing.
-Manipulation 101.]
+Manipulation 101, in my adult-looking-back opinion.]

 I feel that I have never been the same since.
 I mean it always seems to loom over my head all the time.
 And I am sure it does you all also.
 [Narcissism.
 This apology is focused on what he lost.]

-I know that Shannon has thought highly of me in the past and I am sure she does not now but I am truly sorry for the instance.
+I know that S—— has thought highly of me in the past and I am sure she does not now but I am truly sorry for the instance.
 I can also understand as a family it has shaken you all a lot.
 I feel that you all grit your teeth when I enter the room and that is understandable.
 As for me and the lord are concerned I was truly down.
 [More narcissism.
 Also, a lie.
 It wasn’t “the” instance.
 Multiple instances.
 Hours at a time.
-For over a year.]
+For over a year.
+Why would he say we “grit our teeth” if there was no danger?]

 I have prayed tons and I know you may not believe that.
 I feel that I have made you [my mother] and [my father] bitter against me and possibly lost respect in the church.
 And for that I am truly sorry also.